-A peer tutorial program in nearly all subjects is offered through the Study Skills Center.
-Academic assistance is also given through group study sessions, use of self-paced programmed texts and learning devices, and classes on studying and note-taking skills.
+A peer tutorial program in many subjects is offered through the Study Skills Center, located in the library.
+Tutors for math, science and writing are always available.
+Academic assistance is also given through group study sessions, use of self-paced materials, and individual counseling with the Study Skills Director on more effective studying and test-taking.
 These services are available to all students at no additional cost.